When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 Causes and solutions by OS

-Most likely, the ROOT certificate installed on the OS is old and the "ISRG Root X1" root certificate does not exist in the OS's ROOT certificate tree.
-Update the ROOT certificate with the following command Sho.
+In most cases, the root certificate installed in the OS is old and the "ISRG Root X1" root certificate does not exist in the OS's root certificate tree.
+Update the root certificate with the following command

 yum -y update ca-certificates

-The problem also occurs if the openssl version is old (1.0.1 or lower), so in that case, please also update openssl to the latest version.
+Problems may also occur if the version of openssl is old (1.0.1 or earlier), so in that case please upgrade openssl to the latest version

-Verification of cross-root certificates requires openssl 1.0.2 or higher, but support for CentOS6 has ended and only versions up to 1.0.1 are provided.
+Cross-signed certificate verification requires openssl 1.0.2 or later, but CentOS 6 is no longer supported and only versions up to 1.0.1 are provided

-In openssl1.0.1 and lower versions, the SSL certificate partial chain function is not implemented, so the certificate cannot be verified correctly and an SSL communication error will occur.
+In versions of openssl 1.0.1 and below, the partial chain function for SSL certificates is not implemented, so certificate verification cannot be performed correctly and an SSL communication error occurs

 wget example